-Good heard about ERAE’s program through Heather Westgaaurd, who was the Principal of Mountain Empire Adult Education Program.
+Good heard about ERAE’s program through Heather Westgaard, who was the Principal of Mountain Empire Adult Education Program, a member of ERAE.
 Good enrolled in ERAE’s Hillside Junior/Senior High School in Pine Valley, California, where she would graduate with her diploma.

 “Graduating from Mountain Empire was especially important to me, because it was the school district I attended as a child,” she says.

 And Good’s accomplishment encompasses more than receiving her diploma.
 “There were many times I wanted to return to school.
 But I had a terrible fear of failing, because I thought I wasn’t smart enough.
 Those fears kept me from acting on my desire to pursue an education.
 I also felt ashamed of being in my mid-40’s and having to attend classes with young adults—a fear that turned out to be irrational,” Good adds.

 Good credits her teacher, William Leblanc, at Hillside for being an always positive support for her, which, more than anything, helped her realize her capabilities.
 “He always made me feel like he was my biggest fan.
 It was he who made me realize that I was capable of being a great student.
 I cannot overstate how much his encouragement positively impacted my life,” Good says.

 In addition to graduating, she got a job as an administrative assistant at Mountain Empire Unified School District.